Acceptable Use Policy

 - To ensure that IT Systems are used for their intended purposes; and

 - To establish processes for addressing policy violations and sanctions for violators.

-- Appropriate Use – IT Systems may be used only for their authorized purposes — that is, to support the research, education, clinical, administrative, and other functions of Tusculum College.
-The particular purposes of any IT System as well as the nature and scope of authorized, incidental personal use may vary according to the duties and responsibilities of the User.
+- Appropriate Use – IT Systems may be used only for their authorized purposes — that is, to support the research, education, clinical, administrative, and other functions of Tusculum University.
+The particular purposes of any IT system as well as the nature and scope of authorized, incidental personal use may vary according to the duties and responsibilities of the User.